 The state legislature voted to legalize medical marijuana in early May.
 This means that medical marijuana will be legal for treating a wide range of medical conditions, including HIV/AIDS, cancer, sickle-cell anemia, autism, depression and more.
 It would be retailed in the form of capsules, gelatins, oils and tablets across registered cannabis dispensaries.

-It could take a year or more for the state to implement the new law, so we’re looking at the fall of 2022 before medical marijuana patients could receive their card.
+It could take a year or more for the state to implement the new law, so we’re looking at the fall of 2022 before medical marijuana patients could obtain their card.

 The picture in Arkansas is somewhat different.
 Here, patients may consume marijuana if and only if they are suffering from any of the qualifying health conditions and their doctors have approved it.

 An initiative taken by a group named Arkansas True Grass aims to legalize marijuana for use by 21 years and older adults.
 Though this project failed to make a mark in the 2020 general elections, Arkansas True Grass is still gathering signatures so that it can gain a stage during the next election ballot.
 A total of 89,151 signatures are needed for this initiative to appear in the 2022 elections.

 Louisiana recently decriminalized marijuana for the possession of small amounts (14 grams or less), but a bill to legalize marijuana in general died in the House.
 Medical marijuana was approved in Louisiana in 2018, and efforts are under way to expand this program.
 In April, a bill was approved by the House to include “smokable” marijuana in the medical program of this state.
 The proposal was to legalize the use of weed by adults aged 21 years and more so that safer products could be made available and generate tax revenues.